The order-to-cash solution for both paper mills and corrugating plantsJoin TIPS User Community!

 Would you like to learn more of the TIPS for Packaging solution architecture?
 Please contact us to request the 30-page white paper.

-Constantine Goulimis has been involved with the paper industry since 1982, writing one of the first algorithms for trim optimisation, which formed the basis of his Ph.D. from Imperial College.
+Constantine Goulimis got involved with the paper industry in 1982, writing the first provably optimal algorithm for trim optimisation (aka the cutting stock problem), which formed the basis of his Ph.D. from Imperial College.
+He has extensive knowledge of packaging, specifically scheduling for the paper, plastic film, printing, and corrugating industries, and has worked in this sector in more than 40 countries.

 1. TIPS Price Calculator for preparing quotes & estimates